Baseball

 Notice: All logos on this page are included within the parameters of 17 U.S.C. § 107, which states that the reproduction of a copyrighted work for purposes of criticism and/or comment is not an infringement of copyright.
 No challenge to the copyrights of these logos is intended by their inclusion here.

 Baseball, having a much longer tradition of professional play than football or basketball, has a lot of teams whose nicknames developed "organically", by which I mean they are true nicknames chosen by fans or reporters and adopted by the team instead of being deliberately chosen by the team for marketing reasons.
 Organic names tend to be a bit more colorful for that very reason.
 Nobody in Brooklyn sat around and decided that "Trolley Dodgers" would be a good name for marketing purposes.
 Nobody in Philadelphia thought that "Phillies" would cause opponents to tremble in fear.
 The people in Toledo didn't think — well, based on the handful of people from Toledo that I've met, maybe they did think "Mud Hens" would be good marketing, but I can't rule out the possibility that their name was organic, as well.
 As a general rule, I prefer these more colorful nicknames over the slick, chosen-to-sell-T-shirts names you see in other sports such as Houston Rockets or Colorado Mammoth.
 So even if I find a name like "Sioux Falls Canaries" is a bit odd, I can appreciate the fact that the name has history behind it and deserves a little slack.
 But what to make of a name like "Greensboro Grasshoppers"?
 It clearly looks like one of those organic names.
 It clearly isn't a name deliberately chosen for its marketability.
 Or is it?
 The name has no history whatsoever; it only dates back to 2005.
-Simply put, any name used for the first time these days is being chosen for its marketability, even if it doesn't look like it.
+Simply put, any name used for the first time in the 21st Century was chosen for its marketability, even if it doesn't look like it.
 At first blush, it would seem that the owners were complete idiots who thought a name like "Grasshoppers" would be trendy the way that monikers like "RailCats" are.
-But after thinking about it, I think this is the nickname equivalent of Camden Yards.
-It's brand new, but deliberately designed to evoke the quirkiness of yesteryear.
+But after thinking about it, I've concluded that this is the nickname equivalent of Camden Yards: deliberately designed to evoke the quirkiness of yesteryear despite being far newer.